defold/doc/docs/en/manuals/script-properties.md

 end
 ```

-User-defined script properties can also be accessed through the `get`, `set` and `animate` functions, the same way as any other property:
+User-defined script properties can also be read and written through the `get` and `set` functions, the same way as any other property.
+Properties with numerical value types can also be animated with `go.animate()`:

 ```lua
 -- another.script